shiroroku/SimplyStackedDimensions/README.md

 ### Additional Info:
 - Clouds are blocks that can be spawned below the teleport destination to keep the player from falling back down.
 They will disappear over time.
 - Teleporting does not modify X and Z values, so nether distance per overworld block is not preserved.
+- Teleport cooldown can be changed in Common Config, by default its three seconds (60 ticks).